KeeganW/ti4/README.md

 ## Development Setup

-1. Install Node and NPM for your OS using [their website](https://nodejs.org/en/) or brew on Mac
+1. Install Node and NPM for your OS using [their website](https://nodejs.org/en/) or brew on Mac (`brew install node`)
 1. In the root directory of the cloned project, run `npm install`
 1. Once it is done, you can start the development server with `npm start`.
 If a web page is not automatically opened, go to [localhost:3000/ti4](http://localhost:3000/ti4)

 ## Using the Tool

 The tool has many features, go poke around!
-Here is a list of notable features
+Here is a list of notable features:

 - Automatic map generation based on user input.
 Options include:
     - Using new Prophecy of Kings content